-The UK’s long rise in house prices means that a large proportion of homeowners’ wealth is sunk into their property, and is therefore inaccessible.
+The lengthy rise in UK house prices means that a large proportion of homeowners’ wealth is in their property, and inaccessible.

-If your home has increased in value over the years, equity release enables you to get at some of that money to supplement your retirement income – instead of leaving it all to your beneficiaries, or to cover your long-term care costs.
+If your home has increased in value over the years, equity release allows you to access some of that money to supplement your retirement income, instead of leaving it all to your beneficiaries or to cover long-term care costs.

 The main disadvantage of equity release is that it does not pay you the full market value for your home.

-You will receive far less money than you would from selling the property on the open market – although of course in that situation you would still have to find somewhere else to live.
+You will receive far less money than you would from selling the property on the open market, but, in that situation, you would still have to find somewhere else to live.

 Another downside of equity release is that it will reduce the amount of inheritance your beneficiaries could otherwise receive.